Essentials of Assessment

 Patients with hereditary neuropathy should specifically be counseled regarding risk to future family members and avoiding common exacerbating factors and certain medications.

 Providers should educate patients and families regarding skin and foot care, burn prevention, impact from possible autonomic dysfunction, as well as the prognosis and course of their condition.
-Patients should be reassured that physical activity will not cause neurologic decline or progression of disease, but may exacerbate symptoms.
-Fall prevention skills should be outlined, including a higher fall risk in low light conditions (due to lack of visual inputs for balance) and on uneven and unfamiliar surfaces.
+Patients should be reassured that physical activity will not cause neurologic decline or progression of disease but may exacerbate symptoms.
+In fact, there are ongoing trials to study whether weight loss, medically or surgically, improves outcomes with neuropathy.50 Fall prevention skills should be outlined, including a higher fall risk in low light conditions (due to lack of visual inputs for balance) and on uneven and unfamiliar surfaces.

 Goals of treatment hinge upon symptomatic control, weighing risks and benefits.
 Patient goals may include restoration, optimization, and preservation of function and quality of life (QOL).
 Tools such as the Neuropathic Pain Scale17 and Neuro-QOL18 are used to quantify pain and QOL measures.
 Improvements in various aspects of QOL (social functioning, mental health, bodily pain, vitality, sleep, disability, physical functioning, vocational and recreational activities) have been demonstrated with pregabalin, oxycodone, tramadol, capsaicin, buproprion, and with venlafaxine added to gabapentin.5,1,7